VW trucks division targets strong profitability gain in 2017

-MUNICH Volkswagen's (VOWG_p.DE) truck division aims to significantly increase its profitability this year as deepening cooperation between the MAN and Scania brands and improving overseas markets spur business, it said on Monday.
+MUNICH (Reuters) - Volkswagen's (VOWG_p.DE) truck division aims to significantly increase its profitability this year as deepening cooperation between the MAN and Scania brands and improving overseas markets spur business, it said on Monday.

 Volkswagen (VW), which launched a new truck & bus division in 2015 to challenge global rivals Daimler (DAIGn.DE) and Volvo (VOLVb.ST), is targeting a long-term operating margin target of 9 percent, up from 6.1 percent last year.